Bishop Loughlin Memorial High School: History

 In 1851, the De La Salle Christian Brothers assumed direction of the boys' section of what was then known as the St. James School on Jay Street in Brooklyn, the parochial school of St. James' Church.
-It was the first Catholic school in the Diocese of Brooklyn.
+This was the first Catholic school in the Diocese of Brooklyn.

-In 1926 St. James became one of three diocesan high schools for boys.
+In 1926, St. James became one of three diocesan high schools for boys.
 In 1933 the school moved to Clermont Avenue, and was renamed Bishop Loughlin Memorial High after the Very Reverend John Loughlin, the first Roman Catholic Bishop of Brooklyn, who served from 1853 to 1891.

-In 1933 the high school on Jay Street was closed and the Brothers and students transferred to the present campus of Bishop Loughlin Memorial High School.
+In 1933, the high school on Jay Street was closed and the Brothers and students transferred to the present campus of Bishop Loughlin Memorial High School.
 The new school was built on land originally intended for the diocesan cathedral bounded by Clermont, Greene, Lafayette, and Vanderbilt Avenues.
 The cornerstone of the school building erected in 1851 is now enshrined by the cafeteria entrance of the present building.
 The first Senior Prom was held in 1934 and the first edition of the Loughlinite, the school yearbook, appeared in 1938.

 As a diocesan high school, Loughlin opened its doors to the people of the entire diocese, which included all of Long Island at that time.
 It became coeducational in 1973, following the closure of a nearby diocesan girls' high school.